Canadian Forces Small Arms Concentration: The Letson Trophy

 The Letson Trophy is awarded to the Regular Force 12-competitor rifle team with the highest aggregate score.
 Winning team members will wear the Letson rifle pin on their service dress uniform for the remainder of their careers.
+The trophy is named in honour of Major General Harry Letson.

 The Clarence R. Smith Trophy

 The Clarence R. Smith Trophy is awarded to the Reserve Force 12-competitor rifle team with the highest aggregate score.
 Winning team members will wear the Smith rifle pin on their service dress uniform for the remainder of their careers.

 Allard Trophy

 Highest team aggregate score for a four-person Regular Force combat pistol team for Stage 2 (Matches 24-26).

 Royal Montreal Regiment Trophy

 Highest team aggregate score for a four-person Reserve Force combat pistol team for Stage 2 (Matches 24-26).

 Mobile Command Championship Minor Unit Team Pistol Trophy

 Highest team aggregate score for a four-person open combat pistol team for Stage 2 (Matches 24-26).